-- Based on a comprehensive, risk-oriented audit plan, Internal Audit conducts audits of the Internal Control and the Risk Management/Controlling Systems which are integrated into business processes and structures of the company.
-Furthermore, unplanned audits, as per management's request or due to new risk developments, are also performed. - Internal Audit evaluates the potential for the occurrence of fraud and assesses the effectiveness of design and operations of the controls within the organization intended to manage and mitigate fraud risks. - In cases where the audited entity has engaged a third party (e.g. outsourcing), the audited entity typically has the responsibility to ensure that adequate controls are in place and can be reviewed by Internal Audit.
+- Internal Audit evaluates the potential for the occurrence of fraud and assesses the effectiveness of design and operations of the controls within the organization intended to manage and mitigate fraud risks. - In cases where the audited entity has engaged a third party (e.g. outsourcing), the audited entity typically has the responsibility to ensure that adequate controls are in place and can be reviewed by Internal Audit.
 The right to perform direct audits at the service provider must therefore be included in the respective Service Level Agreement and general standards regarding confidentiality and dissemination of audit reports would apply.

-4) Organizational independence
+3) Organizational independence